rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 Let's begin with a simple working template for making a web map.

 Open the *[leaflet-map-template/index.html](https://github.com/rgdonohue/web-mapping-short-course/blob/master/module-01/leaflet-map-template/index.html)* within your browser.
-Be sure open your file using the Live Preview of Brackets or using another local server.
+Be sure to open your file using the Live Preview of Brackets or using another local server.

 If the map has loaded correctly, you should see a basemap centered within Boulder, CO.
 A marker is located at the Guggenheim building and a tooltip opens on the marker.
 There should also be no errors in the Developer Tool Console.

 ![The Leaflet map templete loaded in the browser](lesson-images/leaflet-template.png)
-**Figure 02.** The Leaflet map templete loaded in the browser.
+**Figure 02.** The Leaflet map templete loaded in the browser, with no errors in the Console.

 How does the code contained within the *index.html* file work together to produce this map?
 Our web document is composed of 3 essential web technologies: HTML, CSS, and JavaScript.
 The web browser in turn creates a DOM or Document Object Module using this document.

 ### HTML (structure)

 The HTML structures and describes the content of our document.
-Some of its elements load additional files (such as CSS, JavaScript, or image files) into the document when the browser loads it.
+Some of its elements (`<style>` and `<script>` tags) load additional files such as CSS, JavaScript, or image files into the document upon page load.

+Study this skeleton HTML template:

 ```html
 <!DOCTYPE html>